What is limber tail?

 - Difficulty passing stools

-The vet will normally diagnose limber tail based on the history and physical examination.
+The vet will normally diagnose limber tail on a dog based on the history and physical examination.
 Occasionally they may feel the need to rule out a fracture of the tail using an x-ray.

 Sign up to PocketVet now to speak to a vet.